-Through the use of leadership funds, the state provides opportunities throughout the commonwealth for professional development, technology and technical assistance, state and regional networks of literacy centers, and the Race to GED initiative.
+Through the use of leadership funds, the state provides opportunities throughout the commonwealth for professional development, technology and technical assistance, and state and regional networks of literacy centers.

 Virginia Adult Learning Resource Center (VALRC)